velocity-labs/velocitylabs.io/_posts/2018-06-18-how-to-save-disk-space-prune-those-dev-project-log-files.md

 ---
 author_id: 1
 excerpt:
-  It's easy to forget about dev project log files.
-Don't let them secretly eat up your disk space.
+  If you deal with multiple projects over time, it's easy to forget about the leftover log files that may be eating up your disk space.
 layout: post
 published: true
 tags:
 - bash
 - unix
-title: "How to save disk space, prune those dev project log files!"
+title: Save disk space by truncating dev log files
 ---

 ### The problem